An Introduction to Deep Morphological Networks: Introduction

-Encouraged by the current scenario, in this paper, we propose a novel method for deep feature learning, called Deep Morphological Network (DeepMorphNet), which is capable of doing non-linear morphological operations while performing the feature learning step (by optimizing the structuring elements).
-This new network, strongly based on the ConvNets (because of the similarity between the operation performed by the morphological transformations and convolutional layers), would aggregate the benefits of morphological operations while overcoming the aforementioned drawback by learning the structuring element during the training process.
-Particularly, the processing of each layer of this proposed technique can be divided into three steps: (i) the first one employs depthwise convolutions~\cite{chollet2017xception} to rearrange the input pixels according to the (max-binary) filters (that represent the structuring elements), (ii) the second one uses depthwise pooling to select the pixel (based on erosion and dilation operations) and generate an eroded or dilated outcome, and (iii) the last one employs pointwise convolutions~\cite{chollet2017xception} to combine the generated maps in order to produce one final morphological map (per neuron).
-This whole process resembles the depthwise separable convolutions~\cite{chollet2017xception} but using binary filters and one more step (depthwise pooling) between the convolutions.
+In this paper, we propose a novel paradigm for deep networks where linear convolutions are replaced by the aforementioned non-linear morphological operations.
+Furthermore, differently from the current literature, wherein distinct morphological filters must be evaluated in order to find the most suitable ones for each application, the proposed technique, called Deep Morphological Network (DeepMorphNet), learns the filters (and consequently the features) based on the input data.
+Technically, the processing of each layer of the proposed approach can be divided into three steps/operations: (i) depthwise convolution~\cite{chollet2017xception}, employed to rearrange the input pixels according to the binary filters, (ii) depthwise pooling, used to select some pixels and generate an eroded or dilated outcome, and (iii) pointwise convolution~\cite{chollet2017xception}, employed to combine the generated maps producing one final morphological map (per neuron).
+This process resembles the depthwise separable convolutions~\cite{chollet2017xception} but using binary filters and one more step (the second one) between the convolutions.
+Note that, to the best of our knowledge, this is the first proof of concept work related to networks capable of performing and optimizing exact (non-approximate) morphological operations with flat filters.
+Moreover, while this replacement process raises challenging issues regarding training and actual implementation, the proposed DeepMorphNet proves to be able to solve problems that traditional architectures with standard convolution filters cannot.

+In practice, we can summarize the main contributions of this paper as follows: \begin{itemize} \item a novel paradigm for deep networks where linear convolutions are replaced by the non-linear morphological operations, and \item a technique, called Deep Morphological Network (DeepMorphNet), capable of performing and optimization morphological operations. \end{itemize}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:relwork} presents related work while Section~\ref{sec:background} introduces background concepts required for the understanding of this work.
+Section~\ref{sec:back_relwork} introduces some background concepts and presents the related work.
 The proposed method is presented in Section~\ref{sec:methodology}.
-The experimental setup is presented in Section~\ref{sec:experiments} while Section~\ref{sec:results} presents the obtained results.
+The experimental setup is introduced in Section~\ref{sec:experiments} while Section~\ref{sec:results} presents the obtained results.
 Finally, Section~\ref{sec:conclusion} concludes the paper.